l3d4/de-ik-matmernok2/Jupyter-lab-on-windows.md

 disp(solution)
 ```

+Kernel status should change to busy and start working.\
-Kernel status sould be busy, after a while the output should be:\
+After a while the output should be:\
 `exp(3*t)/6 + C1*exp(-3*t)`

 ####  Troubleshooting: